UNU-MERIT: History

 Following the integration of the Maastricht Graduate School of Governance (MGSoG) in December 2010, the institute now covers all aspects of governance in domestic and global organizations, from risk assessment to policy analysis, design and evaluation.
 In its enlarged form, UNU-MERIT functions as a research centre and graduate school.
-The Institute offers M.Sc in Public Policy & Human Development with 8 different specializations.
+The Institute offers a dual MSc in Public Policy & Human Development with four different specializations.
 UNU-MERIT is a 'UN think tank' addressing a broad range of policy questions on comprehensive innovation for sustainable development.

 The institute was based in a historic building in the centre of Maastricht near the city's main square, the Vrijthof till August 2015.
 In September 2015 the institute moved to a new location in Boschstraat in the newly developed Sphinx Quarter.

 PhD Programmes

 The Institute has two PhD Programmes.
 The full-time programme allows candidates to conduct independent research on Innovation, Economics and Governance for Development.
 The Dual Career Training Programme to obtain a PhD in Governance and Policy Analysis (GPAC²) allows external PhD candidates to devote part of their working time to scientific research whilst continuing their full-time employment.